 "Imagine what it would be life to have a bookshelf filled only with books that you really love.
 Isn't that image spellbinding?
 For someone who loves books, what greater happiness could there be?"

-Give Todoist a style that will to put you in a positive mindset whenever you check in.
+Give Todoist a style that will put you in a positive mindset whenever you open it.
 To borrow Marie’s signature phrase, make your digital task space “spark joy.”
 Here are a few tips:

 - Use a color theme that matches your style or mood